-PREREQUISITE: GER 300Y or GER 301H
+PREREQUISITE: GER 300Y/301H or PLACEMENT TEST

 This course is aimed at students with a high level of competence in German.
-Building on material covered in GER 100Y/200Y/300Y, it offers advanced language studies, including text-based analysis and with a focus on improving communication skills.
+Building on material covered in GER 100Y/200Y/300Y, it offers advanced studies of German language, including text-based analysis and with a focus on improving communication skills.
 It includes a systematic review and expansion of grammar and stylistics, and additional emphasis lies on vocabulary building.
-Discussions are based on newspaper articles, literary texts, films and websites.
+The course is partly based on newspaper articles, literary texts, films and websites.